Things to see and do

 The Hungerford Family

 The castle has a long and dramatic history linked to the fortunes of the Crown and Parliament.
-Sir Thomas Hungerford was elected as the First Speaker of the House of Commons and his son was knighted by Henry VI, later fighting at Agincourt after which he received the Knighthood of the Garter.
+Sir Thomas Hungerford was elected as the First Speaker of the House of Commons and his son was knighted by Henry IV, later fighting at Agincourt after which he received the Knighthood of the Garter.
 However in the War of the Roses, the family lost their lives and their castle to the Crown.

 The Crypt and Lead Coffins

 Underneath the chapel is a burial vault which holds the best collection of human shaped lead coffins in Britain.
 The coffins still contain the embalmed remains of four men, two women and two children, thought to be members of the Hungerford family.

 If you look closely you can see that some have faces moulded onto them - death masks cast from the faces of the deceased - a chilling glimpse into the past.

 Built in 1430 to accommodate the chantry priest, The Priest's House later became a dairy and then a famhouse after the Reformation.
 Today it houses an exhibition of the history of the castle and you can see displays of Hungerford armour, a model of the castle and a collection of finds from the castle, as well as pictures of the castle from different periods.